Commuter Pushes D.C. Metro To Get On Board With #MeToo

 Margaret Wroblewski's daily commute on the Metro often comes with an unwanted consequence, and it's not necessarily unexpected delays or crowded trains.
 It's sexual harassment.

-Like many students, the 22-year-old Wroblewski relies on the Metro rail system to get around the Washington, D.C. region every day.
+Like many students, the 22-year-old Wroblewski relies on the Metro rail system to get around the Washington, D.C., region every day.
 She's studying photojournalism at George Washington University, and commutes from her home in Maryland.

 Wroblewski posted her latest encounter with sexual harassment on Snapchat last fall.
 As her friends weighed in, she quickly realized she wasn't alone.